Key Takeaways

 1. The “Month in Arrears” Rule

-The VA pays disability benefits in arrears, meaning the payment you receive on March 1st is actually for the month of February.
-When calculating back pay, ensure you don’t double-count the current month if the regular payment has already been processed.
+The VA pays disability benefits in arrears — the payment you receive March 1st is for February.
+When calculating back pay, don’t double-count the current month if regular payment has already been processed.

 2. Cost of Living Adjustments (COLA)

-If your claim spans across a new year (e.g., you filed in 2025 and got approved in 2026), your back pay must account for the rate change.
-Months in 2025 are paid at 2025 rates; months in 2026 are paid at the higher 2026 rate.
+If your claim spans two calendar years (filed in 2025, approved in 2026), your back pay must account for the rate change.
+Months in 2025 use 2025 rates; months in 2026 use the higher 2026 rate.
 This requires a two-step calculation.

 3. VA Math and Combined Ratings

-If you have multiple disabilities, you cannot simply add 50% + 50% to get 100%.
-The VA uses a “whole person” concept where percentages are compounded.
-Before calculating back pay, ensure you know your true combined rating.
-Read our article on VA Math Explained to verify your percentage.
+Multiple disabilities are not simply added together.
+The VA uses a “whole person” formula where percentages are compounded.
+Before calculating back pay, verify your true combined rating.
+Read our article on VA Math Explained to confirm your percentage before doing any calculations.

 Is my VA back pay taxable?

-No. Just like your monthly disability benefits, your lump sum retroactive payment is 100% tax-free at both the federal and state levels.
-You do not need to report it as income to the IRS.
+No. Your lump sum retroactive payment is 100% tax-free at both federal and state levels.
+You do not report it as income to the IRS.

 Does the VA pay interest on back pay?

-No. Regardless of how long the VA takes to decide your claim—even if it takes years—they do not pay interest on the withheld funds.
+No. Regardless of how long the VA takes to process your claim — even years — they do not pay interest on withheld funds.

 What if I die before receiving my back pay?

-If a veteran passes away while a claim is pending, the accrued benefits (back pay) can often be claimed by a surviving spouse or dependent child.
-This is known as “accrued benefits” and must be filed for separately.
+If a veteran passes away while a claim is pending, accrued benefits (back pay) can often be claimed by a surviving spouse or dependent child under the VA’s “accrued benefits” rule.
+This must be filed separately.